rolandog/dotpub/README.md

 ## Installing dotfiles

-A quick way to install all the dotfiles is by running:
+A quick way to install all the dotfiles is by running (the `SHELL` part is optional, but allows for the use of colors in the output):

 ``` bash
 make install SHELL=/usr/bin/bash